 Following an EU ruling that holiday pay must correspond to normal pay, including commission or other variable elements of pay such as overtime payments, a number of claims were raised against the Council.
 This area of employment law is still changing.
 Further guidance is expected in due course from current cases as to how Tribunals will approach calculation of the sums due, particularly in terms of the reference period to be used where pay fluctuates.
-No liability can be quantified until further clarity is provided.
+No liability can be quantified until some of these claims have progressed and there is therefore some clarity on the amounts potentially payable.

 The removal of the limitation period for historic abuse claims by the Limitation (Childhood Abuse) Scotland Act 2017 could result in a liability to the Council.
-The Scottish Government introduced a redress scheme in December 2021.
-The total extent of any claims, resultant liability and the impact of the redress scheme on these is unknown and so cannot be fully evaluated at this stage.
+The Scottish Government introduced a redress scheme in December 2021 which would provide a payment to claimants in return for a guarantee from them not to take action against the Council.
+The total number of any claims that may be made, the level of any settlement and the impact of the redress scheme on these are all unknown at this point and so this liability cannot be fully evaluated.

 In 2019/20 the Council referred itself to the Health and Safety Executive (HSE) in relation to a Health and Safety issue within a specific Council building.
 The HSE carried out an inspection and notified the Council of past contravention of regulations although it was noted that the Council had taken mitigating action in this regard and so did not require further action to be taken.
-However, the issue remains subject to ongoing process.
+However, the issue remains subject to ongoing process and the final outcome is unknown.
+It is therefore uncertain if the process will result in an action against the Council and therefore whether a liability will even be incurred or what value the claim would result in if it did.